AlexanderAAvdeev/AlexanderAAvdeev/README.md

 - 🌱 I’m currently learning course Full Stack Developer Java/React
 - 💞️ I’m looking to collaborate on position Junior or even Junior Junior).
 I'd like to start on real project, better if it will be Java EE
 - 📫 How to reach me  @unafurtiva - telegram
 - 😄 Pros and cons: Abstract thinking.
 Maths brain.
-I'm not pretty sure).
+I'm not pretty sure)
 - ⚡ Fun fact: My favorite opera "The Ring of the Nibelung" by Richard Wagner

 <!---